LaZsolt/delayMicroseconds/for_LGT8F/readme.md

 ## Example Code

 The code configures pin number 8 to work as an output pin.
-It sends a train of pulses of approximately 100 microseconds period.
+It sends a train of pulses of <b>approximately</b> 100 microseconds period.
 The approximation is due to execution of the other instructions in the code, like digitalWrite().

 ```